 Data from each research project should be stored in accordance with the agreements under which it has been provided.
-It is recommended that risk-bearing data are stored in an access restricted folder on the University's Shared Networked Filestore, only accessible to approved users.
+It is the responsibility of the Information Asset Owner (IAO) to ensure all processes and agreements are adhered to, see Information Asset Owner (IAO) policy for further guidance It is recommended that risk-bearing data are stored in an access restricted folder on the University's Shared Networked Filestore, a UoS research VM, or on the Data Safe Haven where the service is in use.
 Where this is not practical, alternative or additional secure data storage must be chosen based on an assessment of potential risk.
 Advice must be sought from the relevant Section IG Lead.